fair-search/fairsearch-fair-for-elasticsearch/docs/index.rst

 - Check whether this plug-in is for you: :doc:`theory`, :doc:`plugin`
 - Understand the fairness criterion applied: :doc:`theory`
 - Use the plug-in to perform a re-ranking: :doc:`usage`
-- Build an M table to apply the criterion: :doc:`building_the_mtable`
+- Advance usage, like build an M table: :doc:`advance`

 Installing
 -----------